puppetlabs/puppet-docs/source/index.markdown

 * [Environments](./guides/environment.html) --- separate dev, stage, & production
 * [Reporting](./guides/reporting.html) --- learn what your nodes are up to
 * [Getting Started With Cloud Provisioner](./guides/cloud_pack_getting_started.html) --- create and bootstrap new nodes with the experimental cloud provisioner extension
+* [Publishing Modules on the Puppet Forge](/puppet/2.7/reference/modules_publishing.html) --- preparing your best modules to go public

 ### Hacking and Extending